lbl-srg/ctrl-flow-dev/docs/linkage-schema.md

 Options have a recursive structure with options having options.
 To traverse the entire list of options for a given template:

-1. Lookup the entrypoint option of a template by finding the matching modelica path
+1. Lookup the entrypoint option of a template by finding the option with a matching modelica path
 2. For each childOption, visit that option and each of it's childOptions

 TODO: there is an open question about separating option groups and single options as a data type.